jackjliew/ai-openscale/wos-monitor-overview.md

   For example, for the tutorial, click the **predictedLabel** tile.

+- The transaction ID column

+  For example, for the tutorial, click the **transaction_id** tile.

 When you finish providing all the required information, a summary of your selections is presented for review.
 If you want to change anything, click the **Edit** link for that section, otherwise, save your work.

+To understand the impact of the monitored model along with business applications, business events must be matched with related scoring payload data.
+For this reason, one column from a scoring payload that is logged to {{site.data.keyword.aios_short}} must contain a unique business transaction ID.
+The same transaction ID must be available in business events.
+For more details about applications, see [Configuring applications]().

+If there is no transaction ID column on the list, please either score your models or log scoring payload to {{site.data.keyword.aios_short}}, including meta information that contains the `transaction_id` field.
+{: note}

 The following sections give some specific information that you encounter depending on the type of model, either [Numeric/categorical data](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-datan) or [Images and Unstructured text](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-datai).